Places

 Dreaming About an Abandoned Train: Meaning, Psychology & Symbolism

-Dreaming of an abandoned train may reflect feelings of loss, missed opportunities, or transitions in life.
+Dreaming of an abandoned train often reflects feelings of stagnation or missed opportunities in life.

 Written by: DreamMeaning Editorial Team